thrawn01/lsm-go/README.md

-# LSM Implementation using AI
+# LSM Implementation built with AI

 This is a Log-Structured Merge-tree (LSM) implementation similar to the Golang port of SlateDB, an embedded storage engine built on top of object storage.
 The purpose of this project is for me to